coderxio/sagerx/README.md

 4. Run `docker-compose up airflow-init`.
 5. Run `docker-compose up`

-If you get issues on folder permisions
+If you get issues on folder permissions

 `sudo chmod -R 777 postgres,data,extracts,logs,plugins`

+### Using dbt
+On docker-compose up a dbt container will be created to be used for cli commands.
+To enter commands run `docker exec -it sagerx_dbt /bin/bash`.
+This will place you into a bash session in the dbt container.
+Then you can run dbt commands as you normally would.

 ### server URLs